 As men sailed to Europe in WWII, writers like Raymond Chandler and James M. Cain imagined the shadowy world that their boys would return to.
 Tales of broken heroes held hostage by sexually empowered women took readers and viewers by storm.
 Few of these films are as overtly about the fear of strong women as "Gilda."
 Hayworth uses her sexuality to get her way, but the vindictive men in her life overshadow her transgressions.
 In the end, Gilda becomes everything the film tries to suppress: strong, sympathetic, and, yes, decent.

 With steamy cinematography and a warm, Floridian backdrop, "Body Heat" added some color to noir.
-Matty enlists the help of a cocky lawyer (John Hurt) to get her rich husband out of the picture.
+Matty enlists the help of a cocky lawyer (William Hurt) to get her rich husband out of the picture.
 Sound familiar?
 Writer/director Lawrence Kasdan borrows heavily from "Double Indemnity," but Turner's informed performance steals the show.
 She has the duality of Phyllis Dietrichson, the sympathy of O’Shaughnessy, and a confidence all her own.
 "Body Heat" is a genre exercise that will keep you guessing until the final frame.

 Rita Hayworth, in her second appearance on this list, plays the inverse of her star-making role in "Gilda."
 Cutting her famous locks and dying them blonde, Hayworth plays things close to the chest as she lures Orson Welles into a deadly love-triangle.
 No longer the extroverted starlet, Hayworth defies expectations with a quieter, more precise performance, building towards the film's legendary climax in a hall of mirrors that's as poetic as it is exciting.